-Education is required in order to work as a massage therapy but can be finished within several months.
-Each state varies on the length of amount of time that is required to complete a massage therapy program.
+Education is required to work as a massage therapy but can be finished within several months.
+Each state varies on the length of time that is required to complete a massage therapy program.

 For more info on being an herbalist see, Make Your Way To Being An Herbalist.